LeisureLadi/rfid/README.rst

 Please notice that there are many sellers (ebay, aliexpress, ..) who sell mfrc522 boards. **The quality of these boards are extremely different.** Some are soldered with wrong/low quality capacitors or fake/defect mfrc522.

 **Please consider buying several devices from different suppliers.** So the chance of getting a working device is higher.

-If you got a bad board and you can tell us how to detect those boards (silk, chip description, ..), please share your knowledge.

 .. _what works and not: